 As part of National Nutrition Month®, the Academy's website will host resources to spread the message of good nutrition and the importance of an overall healthy lifestyle for all.
 Follow National Nutrition Month® on the Academy's social media channels including Facebook and Twitter using #NationalNutritionMonth.

-Representing more than 100,000 credentialed nutrition and dietetics practitioners, the Academy of Nutrition and Dietetics is the world's largest organization of food and nutrition professionals.
-The Academy is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy.
+Representing more than 112,000 credentialed nutrition and dietetics practitioners, the Academy of Nutrition and Dietetics is the world's largest organization of food and nutrition professionals.
+The Academy is committed to improving health and advancing the profession of nutrition and dietetics through research, education and advocacy.
 Visit the Academy at eatright.org.